daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 ### Keeps a Magic Ally

-An allied magic creature bound to an object (such as a minor djinn in a lamp, ou a ghost in a pipe) is your friend, protector, and weapon.
+An allied magic creature bound to an object (such as a minor djinn in a lamp, ou a ghost in a pipe) is your friend, Protecteur, and weapon.

 * Rang 1: Bound Magic Creature
 * Rang 2: Object Bond